JenniferShelton/JenniferShelton.github.io/_episodes/22-structuralVariationLR.md

 * Throughput is lower, reducing the turn around time for projects with large numbers of samples.
 * Sequencing prep, especially for ultra-long protocols is tedious and difficult to perform consitently.
+* Due to cost, we typically don't sequence samples at as high of depth.
 * We are still limited to some extent by the length of our reads and our ablility to span an entire event with one or more reads and some regions of the genome are still very difficult to sequence and align to.